eliotcochrane/eliotcochrane.github.io/_posts/2023-12-07-season-first-day.md

 Edge control through releasing and setting the edges is paramount to efficient skiing.
 Edge control is necessary for speed control as well as control over varied terrain and conditions.

 **Description**
 The skier steers both skis perpendicular to the fall line, with the upper body facing down the hill.
-Arms are held forward, crossing body to face down the hill also.
-The skier executes the task by releasing and setting the edges of the skis by rolling the ankles and knees into the hill (set) and down the hil (release).
-Edges are set with these smaller joints NOT the hips.
+Arms are held forward, crossing the body to face down the hill also.
+The skier executes the task by releasing and setting the edges of the skis by rolling the ankles and knees into the hill (set) and down the hill (release).
+Edges are set with these smaller joints, NOT the hips.

 **Objectives**
-* Promote edging skill
+* Promotes edging skill
 * Enhances balance and alignment
-* Promotes upper / lower body separation
+* Promotes upper/lower body separation
-* Promotes lateral ankles/knee movement
+* Promotes lateral ankle/knee movement

 **Variations**
 * Diagonal side slip